-- 1. A student who has been given a negative binding study advice, is not allowed to re-enrol in the same programme or the programme(s) Communication and ICM at The Hague University of Applied Sciences. - 2.
-A negative binding study advice can only be issued if the propaedeutic phase of the programme in question has been provided with such facilities that ensure the opportunities for proper academic progress.
-The following conditions must have been met: - a. the student has been offered student career advice/ academic student counselling; - b. information on the student's study progress has been recorded in Osiris, the student tracking system; - c. the programme has scheduled at least one resit in the same academic year for each unit of study, with the exception of units of study of which a resit would not reasonably fit within the education programme due to the specific nature of a unit of study (see also article 4.11 paragraph 2); - d. the student's personal circumstances have been taken into account insofar as the student has submitted a timely request to that effect to the Exam Board; - e. in view of a negative binding study advice, the student has been given a warning at such a moment that the student still had the opportunity to improve their study results; - f. before the negative binding study advice was issued, the student was given the opportunity to be heard by the Exam Board. - 3.
-If binding negative study advice is issued to the student during an academic year, his enrolment will be terminated by the Executive Board as of the second full month following the month in which the negative binding study advice was issued in writing or was sent to the student's university of applied sciences email address or to the student's current email address as known at that time by THUAS of applied sciences.
+- 1. A student who has been given a negative binding study advice, is not allowed to re-enrol in the same program or the Safety & Security Management Studies program(s) at The Hague University of Applied Sciences. - 2.
+A negative binding study advice can only be issued if the propaedeutic phase of the program in question has been provided with such facilities that ensure the opportunities for proper academic progress.
+The following conditions must have been met: - a. the student has been offered student career advice/ academic student counselling; - b. information on the student's study progress has been recorded in Osiris, the student tracking system; - c. the program has scheduled at least one re-sit in the same academic year for each unit of study, with the exception of units of study of which a re-sit would not reasonably fit within the education program due to the specific nature of a unit of study (see also article 4.11 paragraph 2); - d. the student's personal circumstances have been taken into account insofar as the student has submitted a timely request to that effect to the Exam Board; - e. in view of a negative binding study advice, the student has been given a warning at such a moment that the student still had the opportunity to improve their study results; - f. before the negative binding study advice was issued, the student was given the opportunity to be heard by the Exam Board. - 3.
+If binding negative study advice is issued to the student during an academic year, their enrolment will be terminated by the Executive Board as of the second full month following the month in which the negative binding study advice was issued in writing or was sent to the student's university of applied sciences email address or to the student's current email address as known at that time by THUAS of applied sciences.
 If the student wishes to terminate their enrolment sooner, they should submit a request to that end to the Central Students Enrolment Office in good time. - 4.
-A binding negative study advice may also extend to a bachelor's degree programme or an Associate degree programme that shares the propaedeutic phase of a bachelor's degree programme or the first period of 60 credits of an Associate degree programme.
-In that case, the study advice will state the bachelor's degree programme or Associate degree programme to which the study advice pertains.
+A binding negative study advice may also extend to a bachelor's degree program or an Associate degree program that shares the propaedeutic phase of a bachelor's degree program or the first period of 60 credits of an Associate degree program.
+In that case, the study advice will state the bachelor's degree program or Associate degree program to which the study advice pertains.